 Follow the path towards the lake and cross the stream.
-Go to the left of the wood, then cross the field, with the wood on your right.
+Go to the left of the wood and cross the field, with the wood on your right.
 Leave this field in the right hand corner and cross another, before turning left down a driveway.

-(3) Turn left at the road, and left again at the next junction.
+(3) Turn left at the road, and turn left again at the next junction.

-(4) Take the first footpath on the right.
-Turn right at the road, then left along the footpath.
+(4) Take the first footpath on the right, keeping the hedge on your right.
+Turn right at the road then left along the footpath.
 Walk along the edge of the field to the lakes.

 (6) Follow the road left and continue to the outskirts of the village.
 Where the road turns sharp right, go straight ahead on the bridleway.
 The bridleway, Platts Lane, is part of a Roman ‘salt road’ - one of a number linking the east coast salt producing area, with Lincoln.
 Salt was of major importance to the Romans for preserving meat, fish and beans.
-Continue as the bridleway turns right along a farm road.
+Continue to follow the signposted bridleway to Oxcombe Road.

-(7) When you reach a public road, turn left and continue to Belchford.
+(7) When you meet Oxcombe Road, turn left and continue to Belchford.